Frequently Asked Questions

 What if I want a stand style different than what you offer?

-We have a full-time professional craftsman on staff with decades of experience in our construction methods as well as high precision state-of-the-art tools.
-We are very confident that we can customize your system to your specific needs for virtually any project.
-From color-matching, size customization, or re-engineering a design we have the experience and knowledge to manufacture it to meet your needs.
+We have professional craftsmen on staff with decades of experience in our construction methods and high-precision tools.
+We are very confident that we can customize a stand style to your specific needs.
+From color-matching, size customization, or re-engineering, we have the experience and knowledge to build it to your specifications.

 Back to Top